vsugan/udacity_self_driving/CarND-LaneLines-P1-master/writeup_template.md

 Here is a sample image, with the lanes identified and overlapped on the original image.
 ![alt text][image4]

+Here is challenge video result.
+You can see that the lanes are identified most of the time.
+![alt text][challengevideo]

 ### 2. Identify potential shortcomings with your current pipeline